common name: papaya fruit fly

 Figure 1.
 Adult female papaya fruit fly, Toxotrypana curvicauda Gerstaecker.
 Photograph by Doug Caldwell, University of Florida.

 Mikimyia furcifera Bigot.

-The papaya fruit fly is distributed throughout the Caribbean, particularly in Puerto Rico, Dominican Republic, Trinidad, Cuba and the Bahamas.
-It is also found in Central (Belize, Costa Rica, Guatemala, Honduras, Mexico, Panama) and South America (Columbia, Venezuela).
+The papaya fruit fly is distributed throughout the Caribbean, particularly in Puerto Rico, the Dominican Republic, Trinidad, Cuba and the Bahamas.
+It is also found in Central America (Belize, Costa Rica, Guatemala, Honduras, Mexico, Panama) and South America (Columbia, Venezuela).

 In the United States, the fly is found in southern Texas and southern Florida.